Accessibility FAST

 How content appears is an important influence on the accessibility of your content.
 Consider:

-Accessible appearance helps those with vision impairments, cognitive disabilities, or colour blindness.
+Accessible appearance helps those with vision impairments, cognitive disabilities, or a colour vision deficiency.
 However, like many accessible design practices, following these best practices will benefit everyone.

 On this page: